 The Little Buddha

-The bestselling book series of The Little Buddha isn't about the Buddha nor about Buddhism, but instead they are stories about a little Buddha that we all carry within us.
-A curious traveller who roams the world and always observes life with great fascination.
-It doesn't matter in which situation he finds himself or who he meets - a question is never far away.
-Can you be always happy?
-Is that actually desirable, being always happy?
+The bestselling series The Little Buddha isn't about the Buddha or about Buddhism itself.
+Instead, they are stories about the little Buddha we all carry within us — a curious traveller who roams the world, observing life with endless fascination.
+Whatever the situation or the people he meets, a question is never far away: Can you be happy all the time?
+Is that even desirable?
 And why do so many people choose fear over courage?

 The Little Buddha around the world